RaymiiOrg/c_ookieclicker/lib/googletest/docs/faq.md

 ## Why does googletest require the entire test suite, instead of individual tests, to be named *DeathTest when it uses ASSERT_DEATH?

 googletest does not interleave tests from different test suites.
-That is, it runs all tests in one test suite first, and then runs all tests in the next test suite, and so on. googletest does this because it needs to set up a test suite before the first test in it is run, and tear it down afterwords.
+That is, it runs all tests in one test suite u0_first, and then runs all tests in the next test suite, and so on. googletest does this because it needs to set up a test suite before the u0_first test in it is run, and tear it down afterwords.
 Splitting up the test case would require multiple set-up and tear-down processes, which is inefficient and makes the semantics unclean.